groff_diff(7) — Linux manual page

 to use of the \c escape sequence);

-• the count of remaining lines to center, to right-align,
+• the count of remaining lines to center, to right-justify,

 • the activation status of temporary indentation;